EconLea/Beamer_SAFE_Template/README.md

 1) allow you to easily use SAFE's colors, and
 2) add SAFE's (and optionally Goethe's) logo to the title slide.

+**Please note:** The logos might not be position correctly after the first "pdflatex" command.
+This apparent issue should resolve itself after running "pdflatex", "biber" and "pdflatex" again.

 ---

 <details>